choncccc/JaundiceNot/README.md

 ### JaundiceNot
-Machine Learning model that diagnose Jaundice and assesing its severity./n /nExperiment consist of:
+Machine Learning model that diagnose Jaundice and assesing its severity./n

+Experiment consist of:
-/n• Experimenting on different color spaces (CMYK and CieLAB) /n• Experimenting on different on color extraction methods (KMeans and Histogram) /n• With Mobile Application
+• Experimenting on different color spaces (CMYK and CieLAB)
+• Experimenting on different on color extraction methods (KMeans and Histogram)
+• With Mobile Application

 ## Result: 100% Accuracy, 100% Precision, 100% Recall